Synergy (electricity corporation)

 Synergy is a corporation owned by the Government of Western Australia.
-Synergy is Western Australia’s largest energy retailer and generator with more than one million industrial, commercial and residential customers, generating total annual revenue of more than $3.2 billion (2014/15 financial year).
+Synergy is Western Australia (WA)’s largest energy retailer and generator with more than one million industrial, commercial and residential customers, generating total annual revenue of more than $3.2 billion (2014/15 financial year).

 History

 Synergy, Verve Energy, Horizon Power and Western Power were created in 2006 as a result of the breakup (disaggregation) of Western Power Corporation.
 With effect from 1 January 2014 the retailer (Synergy) merged with the state-owned generation business (Verve Energy).
 That new company is also called Synergy.

 Area served (retail electricity)

 Synergy sells electricity to customers connected to the South West Interconnected System (SWIS) covering the area from Kalbarri in the north to Albany in the south and east to Kalgoorlie.

 Legal basis

 The corporation was created by enactment of the Electricity Corporations Act 2005.
-It's official legal name is the "Electricity Generation and Retail Corporation".
+Its official legal name is the "Electricity Generation and Retail Corporation".
 It is a body corporate with perpetual succession.
 It can use and operate under trading names approved by the Minister (for example, Synergy).
-Although it is a State owned corporation, it is not part of the WA public service under the Public Sector Management Act 1994.
+Although it is a state owned corporation, it is not part of the WA public service under the Public Sector Management Act 1994.
 Further, it does not have the status, immunities and privileges of the State of WA.